soulsequence/CarDealershipWithDatabase/README.md

 ![Main-Menu](imgs/Main%20Menu.PNG)

 ## Unique Features:
-- I added an extra DAO that made sense within the context of the program.
+- I added an extra customerDAO that made sense within the context of the program.
 ![CustomerDAO](imgs/CustomerDAO.PNG)
 - ContractsDAO uses one DAO instead of two separate LeaseContractsDAO and SalesContractsDAO.
 - Use of lombok to get practice with the dependency.